-The diet God gave people in the beginning was fruits, grains, and nuts.
+The issue of clean and unclean animals did not exist until after the flood.
+Before then the diet God gave to His people in the beginning was fruits, grains, and nuts.
 Vegetables were added later (Genesis 3:18).
 The Bible has ample evidence that there were clean and unclean animals from the very dawn of Creation.

 Noah lived long before any Jews existed, but he knew of the clean and unclean, because he took into the ark the clean animals by “sevens” and the unclean by “twos.”
 The Bible tells us, “And the Lord said unto Noah, … Of every clean beast thou shalt take to thee by sevens … and of beasts that are not clean by two” (Genesis 7:1, 2).